cdkini/AlgoBot/README.md

 Note that matches are made and sent out at 11:00PM EST each day so any changes or `cancel` cmds will need to be made before then.

 It is important to note that matches are made based on similarity of profiles to ensure equitable, rewarding interviews.
-Please take the time to review your configuration to ensure it matches your preferences and experience level.
+Please take the time to review your config to ensure it matches your preferences and experience level.

-If you do not get a match the first day, do not worry!
-You'll stay in the queue until you do.
+If you do not get a match the first day, do not worry as you'll stay in the queue until you do.
 Upon matching, you'll be removed from the queue.
 If you want back-to-back interviews, you'll need to manually `schedule` all over again.
 Read the [FAQ](#faq-mock-interview-queue) for more details.

 <a name="daily-questions"></a>